singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 - Sort the array in ascending order.
 - Iterate through the elements, starting from index 1  (not 0) and jumping two elements at a time.
 - At each element, swap it with the previous element.
-Since every three elements appear in the order small <=  medium  <=  large, swapping these elements will always put medium as a peak:medium <=  small <=  large.
+Since every three elements appear in the order small <=  medium  <=  large, swapping these elements will always put medium as a peak: medium <=  small <=  large.

 This approach will ensure that the peaks are in the right place: indexes 1, 3, 5, and so on.
 As long as the odd-numbered  elements (the peaks) are bigger than the adjacent elements, then the even-numbered elements (the valleys) must be smaller than the adjacent elements.